KujawinskiLaboratory/BIOSSCOPE_targetedMtabs/README.md

         * trigonelline
         * uric acid

-The 2016 to 2019 data are already in Metabolites as [MTBLS2356](https://www.ebi.ac.uk/metabolights/editor/MTBLS2356/descriptors); these data are covered in the Longnecker et al. (2024) publication available [here](https://dx.doi.org/10.1002/lno.12497) (DOI not yet active, but should be coming soon, 1/5/2024)
+The 2016 to 2019 data are already in Metabolites as [MTBLS2356](https://www.ebi.ac.uk/metabolights/editor/MTBLS2356/descriptors); these data are covered in the Longnecker et al. (2024) publication available [here](https://dx.doi.org/10.1002/lno.12497)

 One final note is that these data are not corrected for limit of detection (LOD)/limit of quantification (LOQ).
 The data were collected on two different mass spectrometers, and the original TSQ showed changes in LOD over time.